 Free Saturday morning workouts at Millennium Park.

-Kick off your summer weekend with an energizing FREE morning workout on the Great Lawn of the Jay Pritzker Pavilion in Millennium Park.
+Kick off your summer weekend with a FREE morning workout on the Great Lawn of the Jay Pritzker Pavilion in Millennium Park.
 Workouts are open to people with all levels of experience.

 These free sessions include:

 - Pilates 7am

 - Zumba® 10am